-4.4 Application Process
+4.2 Application Process

-The Innovation Office will require those individuals and entities that have been determined to present more than minimal risk to enter the application process and present more detailed information about their business, ownership and investment structure (both existing and proposed), risk self-assessment, proposed mitigations of risk, and proposed consumer complaint process.
 The objective of the application process is for the Innovation Office to determine that the legal service proposed by the applicant furthers the Regulatory Objective and does not present unacceptable levels of risk of consumer harm.
-The Innovation Office will develop a process for intake, review, assessment, and response to applications.
+The Innovation Office will develop an efficient and responsive process for intake, review, assessment, and response to applications.

 The Utah Supreme Court contemplates that the application process will be iterative and will include communications between the Innovation Office and the various applicants, as necessary.
-The Innovation Office will strive to develop a process that is efficient and responsive.